bradsmialek/code-401-python-prework/README.md

     - [Download Slack](https://slack.com/downloads)
 2. Verify that you have Homebrew installed on your computer (if you have a Mac).
 If you're on Linux, you'll do similar stuff with `apt-get`. **Ensure that you have root access on your Linux machine.**
     - [Download and Install Homebrew](https://brew.sh/)
-3. Verify that you have Python versions 2.7 and 3.6 installed on your computer.
+3. Verify that you have Python versions 2.7 and 3.6 (or greater) installed on your computer.
     - To check if you have Python at all, type `which python`.
 If you have it, your terminal will return something like `/usr/local/bin/python`.
     - To check which version(s) of Python you have, type `python --version` and `python3 --version`.
+    - If python 3 not installed then run `brew install python` (or equivalent on linux)
 4. Ensure that you have Python `pip` for both 2.7 and 3+.
     - In a terminal window type `which pip` and `which pip3`.
 If you've got pip, your terminal should output text like this (but not identical to it) `/usr/local/bin/pip`
     - [Download and install here](https://pip.pypa.io/en/stable/installing/) if you don't get anything back.